 -) and periods (

 - You can specify a fraction of a second by placing a decimal point (

 .) between two sets of digits.
 The fractional part is limited to seven digits.
-Additional digits are ignored.
+Digits after that are ignored.

 Shared methods and properties